the microsampling blog

 This was tested by Neil and Phil, and it worked!
 But, again, blood flow was too slow.

-One of the issues associated with the concepts I had thought about so far was that there was no automation element to the design.
+One issue associated with the design concepts I had created thus far was that there was no automation element.
 Pondering this, I realized that if I mounted a small amount of paper on the end of a pipette tip, this sampler could be easily automated.
-My first attempt at doing this was to adapt a positive displacement pipettor with a post punch of a DBS disk mounted on the piston (see below).

 VAMSConcept31.jpg